DeathPaw/serviceDB/README.md

 - DELETE
 	- delete user by id. (requires __id__ in address line)
 	with delete request you can delete single user from database
-	_http://localhost:8080/clients/id_ , id = userId of person you are going to remove
+	_http://localhost:8080/clients/id_ , id = userId of person you are going to remove  asdasd